Mammogram Results: What is Breast Density and Why Should You Care?

 print page Print

 Mammograms continue to be the best tool for breast cancer screening and detection.
 But not everyone knows what it means or how to respond when their mammogram shows they have dense breast tissue.
-We spoke to radiologist Steven Scallon, MD, to learn more about why breast density is important, who is more likely to have dense breast tissue and how women can better protect themselves.
+We spoke to radiologist Steven Scallon, MDto learn more about why breast density matters, who is more likely to have it and what steps women can take to protect their health.

 Image